minishift/minishift/docs/troubleshooting.md

 <a name="failed-to-connect-socket-to-varrunlibvirtvirtlogd-sock"></a>
 ### Failed to connect socket to '/var/run/libvirt/virtlogd-sock'

-The problem is likely to be that the `virtlogd` service not running, you can check it with
+The problem is likely to be that the `virtlogd` service is not running, you can check it with

 ```
 systemctl status virtlogd